WHAT HOUSE WILL YOU BUILD ME?: FIVE (EXCERPT OF THE TEMPLE OF GOD)

 The Kingdom of God is close to the earth now and we should be lifting up our heads in hope, in joy, in expectation, in faith, because our redemption is drawing near.
 The King is coming.

-After Christ is revealed in and with His saints, "in flaming fire taking vengeance on them that know not God, and that obey not the gospel of our Lord Jesus Christ" (II Thessalonians 1:8), there will be a thousand years of righteous government on the earth.
+After Christ is revealed in and with His saints, “in flaming fire taking vengeance on those who do not know God, and that obey not the gospel of our Lord Jesus Christ” (II Thessalonians 1:8), there will be a thousand years of righteous government on the earth.
 This era of release, joy, and prosperity is the Jubilee, the Day of the Lord, the fulfillment of the Day of Atonement.

 The coming of Christ into His Kingdom is portrayed in the Old Testament by the ascension of David to the throne of Israel.
 It may be recalled that David had been anointed king by the Prophet Samuel long before Saul was killed in battle (I Samuel 16:13).
 David, though anointed king, had to keep away from his kingdom while Saul, the “flesh,” had his day.